Question 4: What do I expect my publisher to do for my book and me?

 At True Potential, we go a step further.
 In addition to our inventory at our distribution and fulfillment center, all of our books are stocked at Amazon distribution centers.
 We also ship internationally directly from our fulfillment center.
 Readers around the world can purchase your book as easily as readers in the US.
 We also feature your book in our corporate online bookstore as well as online bookstores on our affinity websites and our affiliate websites.

 Your publisher should make it easy and profitable for you to purchase books for your own sales at events and speaking engagements and online.
-True Potential offers authors 60% discount on their own books in carton quantities.
+True Potential offers authors a 60% discount on their own books in carton quantities.

 Using our affiliate platform you don’t even have to purchase and ship your own books; simply point readers to our store from your website or to your mailing list and we’ll take the order, receive payment, ship the book and pay you a 15% referral commission (on top of your author’s royalty)!

 Here are some questions you should answer to get the most from your author/publisher relationship.

 1. What shouldn’t you expect from your publisher?